 Female video game designer working on desktop computer

-What Do Video Game Designers Do?
+What Is a Video Game Designer?

-In simplest terms, video game designers serve as the creative vision behind a project.
+Video game designers serve as the creative vision behind a project.
 They tend to be more focused on the overall look, theme, and feel of the game than on its technical aspects.

 Working in video game design can be an excellent career path for those who enjoy creative work and storytelling.
 Specifically, video game designers tend to be most focused on the game's aesthetic, developing storylines, building characters, and making the gameplay experience as enjoyable as possible for all users.